What is a website heatmap in 2022?

 - Make the content relevant and useful to the audience

 Whenever you produce content for your users, you must think about their intention.
-If they relate with the information, your conversion rate is likely to skyrocket.
+If they are relatable to the information, your conversion rate is likely to skyrocket.
 Unfortunately, digital markers are not able to know their plans entirely.
 Many of them use advanced SEO tools to remedy this.
 The devices are useful but cannot accurately predict user intention.

 How does a website heatmap work?